History of Amsterdam: Immigration

+Due to freedom of religion in the Netherlands, Amsterdam became a haven for the persecuted.
+In 1675 the Portuguese Synagogue, the largest in the world at the time, opened there.
+The Yiddish language of Eastern European Jews, had a major impact on the Amsterdam dialect of Dutch.

-Another group of people who immigrated to Amsterdam from the 16th century to the 19th century was the Armenians.
-The Armenians were famous traders; their trading network stretched from the far east (Manila, India, Nepal, Iran) All the way to Europe and, most notably, Amsterdam.
+The Armenians are another notable group who migrated to Amsterdam from the 16th to the 19th century.
+The Armenians had a trading network that stretched from the far east (Manila, India, Nepal, Iran) to Europe and, most notably, Amsterdam.
 The Armenians mainly traded Iranian silk, which they had a monopoly over.
 Iranian silk was very popular in Amsterdam; hence, it made the Armenian community very wealthy, and the Armenians flourished in Amsterdam.
 Amsterdam was known for religious and ethnic tolerance, where they welcomed people from all over the world.
 Hence, it made Amsterdam a hotspot for Armenians.
 Although Armenian traces in the Netherlands go back to the 4th century, Armenian merchants started appearing on mass in the 12th century, and the highest numbers were in the 17th century.
 The Armenian traders imported and exported almost everything, selling spices, gold, pearls, diamonds, and silk to the Dutch and buying yellow amber from them, which they sold in Smyrna.
 Due to religious and ethnic tolerance, the Armenians built their own churches, cultural centers, schools, universities, and printing presses in Amsterdam and the rest of the Netherlands.
 These churches and cultural centers exist to this day.
 In response to Dutch generosity, the Armenians integrated into their society very smoothly, and they became part of its society.
-The Armenians even played a significant role within the Dutch Resistance during WW2.
-However, nearly all of the Armenian soldiers were executed by the Germans.
-The Dutch government has commemorated these brave Armenians by erecting a memorial in Zeeland (Middelharnis).

-A Dutch writer has said in De Amsterdammer, a magazine of the date of August 14, 1887, that:

-“The story of the Armenian community is a golden page in the history of the city of Amsterdam.”
+A Dutch writer said in the magazine De Amsterdammer (14 August 1887): "The story of the Armenian community is a golden page in the history of the city of Amsterdam."